kigawas/blog/content/posts/integrate-fastapi-and-django-orm.md

 ## Motivation

 Recently FastAPI is [growing incredibly](https://star-history.t9t.io/#tiangolo/fastapi).
-It's blazingly fast and painless to develop, with [5~10x performance enhancement](https://www.techempower.com/benchmarks/#section=data-r19&hw=ph&test=fortune&l=zijzen-1r) over Django or Flask.
+It's blazingly fast and painless to develop, with [5~10x performance enhancement](https://www.techempower.com/benchmarks/#section=data-r20&hw=ph&test=fortune&l=zijzen-sf) over Django or Flask.

 I really want to switch to FastAPI from Django, however, it's not that easy to give up Django and its self-sufficient user system as well as the admin page totally.
 I know it sounds greedy, but in fact there **is** such convenience.
 This time I'll show you how to integrate FastAPI and Django ORM simply and quickly.

 > There's also a demerit undoubtedly.
 Django ORM is not asynchronous and this will hurt performance.
 >
-> If you'd like to improve, you may consider using [orm](https://github.com/encode/orm) or [gino](https://github.com/python-gino/gino) to rewrite some logic.
+> If you'd like to improve, you may consider using [orm](https://github.com/encode/orm), [gino](https://github.com/python-gino/gino) or [sqlalchemy 1.4+](https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html) to rewrite some logic.
 >
-> By the way, Django ORM is also [having a plan](https://docs.djangoproject.com/en/3.1/topics/async/) for supporting asyncio.
+> By the way, Django ORM is also [having a plan](https://docs.djangoproject.com/en/3.2/topics/async/) for supporting asyncio.

 ## Directory structure

 Let's talk about the directory structure first.
-You can just follow Django's [tutorial](https://docs.djangoproject.com/en/3.1/intro/tutorial01/) to create the scaffold.
+You can just follow Django's [tutorial](https://docs.djangoproject.com/en/3.2/intro/tutorial01/) to create the scaffold.

 ```bash
 django-admin startproject mysite